IsaacVerm/mad-trick-explainer/doc/explanation/why-deploy-the-backend-to-heroku.md

-# Why deploy backend on Heroku?
+# Why deploy the backend on Heroku?

 Since the frontend is already deployed on Firebase, it would seem to make sense to display the backend there as well.
 However, I opted for Heroku here.
 There's multiple reasons for this: